h7b/h7b-dendron/notes/notes.daily.2022-11-16.stock-trading-spreadsheet.md

 2023-01-16 update:
 - Refactor the [[custom script|notes.daily.2022-11-16.stock-trading-spreadsheet.track-daily-history]] to automatically record a daily history of values in `pnl` sheet
 - Reason: enhance the performance of the batch operations.

+2023-01-17 update:
+- Refactor the [[custom script|notes.daily.2022-11-16.stock-trading-spreadsheet.track-daily-history]] to automatically record a daily history of values in `pnl` sheet
+- Reason: replace the configuration of installable trigger from UI to apps script

 ## Related